CSX executive shakeup rattles employees, investors; shares drop

 Harrison praised the departing executives in an internal e-mail seen by Reuters.

-“Although we will miss the talents of these valued leaders, we are pleased to welcome another highly capable leader to our executive team,” he said.
+“Although we will miss the talents of these valued leaders, we are pleased to welcome another highly capable leader to our executive team,” Harrison said.

 “She is not the kind of person who would automatically resign unless she was forced to,” the manager said.